Enamulali/hijri-date/README.md

 Welcome to the Hijri Menu Bar app!
 This simple macOS app allows you to view the current Hijri date conveniently from the menu bar.

-**Ensure you read the documentation properly to set up the app correctly.
-The most important steps are:**
+**Ensure you read the documentation properly to set up the app correctly.**

+Quick Links:

 - [Installation](#installation): Download and install the app.
 - [Disabling Gatekeeper](#disabling-gatekeeper): Temporarily disable Gatekeeper to bypass security checks.
-- [Enabling Launch at Login](#Launch-App-upon-Login): Set up the app to launch automatically at login.
+- [Enabling Launch at Login](#launch-app-upon-login): Set up the app to launch automatically at login.
 - [How to use](#usage)

 ![Cover Image](./Hijri%20Date%20Cover.jpeg)